 What’s the deal?
 An elegant bar with unusually low prices.

-What to drink: The Grand Ours, with Chartreuse, rosehip vodka, rosehip syrup and ginger beer.
+What should I drink?
+The Grand Ours, with Chartreuse, rosehip vodka, rosehip syrup and ginger beer.

 Of the many venues between Strasbourg Saint-Denis and the Gare de l’Est currently pulling in stylish young drinkers, L’Ours Bar is a standout.
 If nothing else, it’s good enough to keep its prices down – pints are €5 all day and cocktails €6 at happy hour (5pm-9pm).
 As well as all the classic mixes you’d expect, there are excellent original cocktails that are worth splashing out for.